Why was Parkhurst started?

 The idea for Parkhurst was born, and continues, here in Buffalo, New York.
 The goal was simple - build a quality boot with soul, but one which struck a balance between dress and work - or as we like to refer to it, elegant but rugged.
 We are grateful to work with factories and component suppliers in both New York and Spain who all posses the technology, skill and heritage to help make this small idea become a reality.
 In the future, we welcome opportunities to work with skilled craftspeople from everywhere to make the best quality product we can make and offer it at a competitive price to our valued customers.

 We use a time-honored build called Goodyear welt construction.
 This build allows your boots to be re-soled over time and with wear.
 We do this while focusing on components used to build our boots such as rugged upper leathers as well as leather and metal components.
 Our boots are limited production run styles which means for the most part, re-stocks of sizes and styles introduced do not take place once they are gone.
 Are Parkhurst boots perfect?
 No. But we will always provide you with a rugged, quality built boot at a valuable price-point.

 Design Inspiration and Value

+Attractive, quality footwear with soul and purpose.
 The world doesn’t need one more pair of disposable boots.
 We make footwear that lasts and can be maintained—not disposed of.
 That's us.
 That's Parkhurst.